Currently working online.

 - Sensorimotor Level One, Sensorimotor Institute, 80 hours, 2019

-- Structural Disassociation, Janina Fisher 2019 - present
+- Structural Disassociation, Janina Fisher as supervisor and trainer,2019 - 2021

 - Arts based Counselling Skills, The Institute of Arts in Therapy and Education, London, 30 hours, 2016